opengeospatial/ogcapi-features/README.md

 The OGC Features API SWG has identified the following extensions as the highest priority:

 * [OGC API - Features - Part 4: Create, Replace, Update and Delete](https://docs.ogc.org/DRAFTS/20-002r1.html)
-  * The draft is complete and in the Public Comment Period.
+  * The draft has passed the Public Comment Period and is being prepared for the approval process.
 * [OGC API - Features - Part 5: Schemas](https://docs.ogc.org/DRAFTS/23-058r1.html)
-  * The draft is complete and in the Public Comment Period.
+  * The draft is in the approval process.
 * [OGC API - Features - Part 6: Property Selection](https://docs.ogc.org/DRAFTS/24-019.html)
   * The draft is an initial, complete draft.
 * [OGC API - Features - Part 7: Geometry Simplification](https://docs.ogc.org/DRAFTS/24-020.html)